deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “A chance to *what* though?
 To be better at bein’ *me* than I am?”
 Christian shook his head.
 “Jamie…you are becomin’ your own man.
 You *shouldn’t* be like me!
 The only thing I ever asked ‘ya to be is *you.* An’ mebbe don’t be a shithead while you’re at it, *yijao?* That’s all.”

 Jamie didn’t say anything to that.
 Which, okay.
 He was down.
 And if there was one thing Christian had learned from raising so many kids, it was that each one needed a different approach.
-Joe would already be feeling better just for the grunt-work, but Jamie...
+Joe would already be feeling better just for the grunt-work, but Jamie…

 “Okay.
 I do get it, right?
 I spent literally decades in a super meathead competition with my best bud ‘Horse, so I’m…not blind to it.
 But think about what *you* got that th’ rest of us don’t.
 You are *handsome as fuck.* Like, I’m damn pretty m’self, but I weren’t *nothin* like you at ‘yer age, and I was the kinda pretty-boy dangerous that had *daddy scares* ‘fore I was even a teen.
 You hear me?
 You’re *already* better! *Don’t do that,* by the way…”